Vitamin B12 deficiency

 Testing for B12 levels

 Conventional serum B12 testing is unreliable and may miss many cases of B12 deficiency.
-This is partly due to a wide reference range – in their book ‘Could it be B12?’, Sally Pacholok and Jeffrey Stuart claim that a ‘gray area’ towards the bottom of the standard reference range is considered by many experts to be too low, and those whose B12 levels fall within this area still need treatment.
+This is partly due to a wide reference range – in their book ‘Could it be B12?’, Sally Pacholok and Jeffrey Stuart claim that a ‘grey area’ towards the bottom of the standard reference range is considered by many experts to be too low, and those whose B12 levels fall within this area still need treatment.
 Levels of B12 in the blood may also not reflect actual B12 status in the cells.
 Other blood chemistry markers of note that indicate B12 anemia are MCV, MCHC and MCV.

 More accurate testing would involve looking at several markers together, including homocysteine as mentioned above, plus the holotranscobalamin test and methylmalonic acid (MMA).
 Holotranscobalamin testing looks at the active form of B12 that can be delivered to the cells; and MMA is a breakdown product of amino acid metabolism that can become elevated when B12 levels are low.
 Checking these markers together provides a more accurate and reliable indication of B12 levels in the body.